lakeBell/ruby.on.rails/test.md

 ## test

-This is just a test with normal tags to open the window in a new tab.<a href="http://strong-frost-368.heroku.com/products"></a>
+This is just a test with normal tags to open the window in a new tab.
+<a href="http://strong-frost-368.heroku.com/products" target="_blank">checkout here, absolutely mind-boggling</a>